 The Physiology Core personnel calibrate and operate key equipment to ensure data quality.
 Some equipment can be used by researchers as needed after a training period.
 Please consult the Physiology Core for all experiments to optimize required endpoints and scheduling.
 For outside users, the option for animal import into the Joslin animal facility may be available.

-If any of your research has been supported in full or in part by a Joslin Diabetes Center DRC Core, please acknowledge the NIH/NIDDK grant as follows: "Supported by DRC, Grant No. P30 DK036836."
+If any of your research has been supported in full or in part by our core, please acknowledge our NIH/NIDDK grant as follows: "Supported by the Animal Physiology Core of NIH P30 DK036836."

-To learn about the import option and availability of our services, email research associate allen.clermont [at] joslin.harvard.edu (Allen Clermont).
+To learn about the import option and availability of our services, email research assistant Meghan.Halpin [at] joslin.harvard.edu (Meghan Halpin).